sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/contribution.md

 ## New Features

-New feature requests should always be made by opening an Architecture Decision Record (ADR) GitHub issue, regardless of whether you are willing to contribute directly or just file a request.
+New feature requests should always be made by opening an Architecture Decision Record (ADR) GitHub issue, regardless of whether you want to contribute directly or just file a request.
 To do so, use this template and provide as much information as possible, as it helps maintainers and stakeholders to review, better understand, and prioritize the request.

 **TODO**: Add link to Andrea's suggested ADR template